Skip to main content

 C. Configuration of Naming Pattern

-You can configure the workflow to define the naming pattern for downloaded file.
+You can configure the workflow to define the naming pattern for the downloaded file.
 This configuration is required to rename the file.

 1. Create Custom Attribute